Related publications

 You cannot usually make a new claim for Pension Credit if you live with a partner who is under State Pension age unless:

-Read our factsheet Pension Credit for more information or call our free Helpline on 0800 319 6789 to arrange to speak to an adviser.
+Read our factsheet Pension Credit for more information or call our free Helpline on 0800 319 6789 to speak to an adviser.